Love, Loss & Eating: The Women Behind This Year’s Best Food Memoirs

 ”

-Columnists such as Giles Coren, with his racist commentary on the UK’s food scene spewed across the pages of a national newspaper, have been the fulcrum of food writing for years.
-The lack of interest in covering international cuisines with care and attention or in hiring a diverse staff of food writers from a range of backgrounds has led to the repeated demonisation of food that may simply be unfamiliar to white British audiences.
+Columnists such as Giles Coren, with his racist commentary spewed across the pages of a national British newspaper, have been the fulcrum of food writing for years.
+The lack of interest in covering international cuisines with care and attention or in hiring a diverse staff of food writers from a range of backgrounds has led to the repeated demonisation of food that may simply be unfamiliar to white audiences.
 Jackfruit, for example, a staple food of Southeast Asian cooking, was derided as "spectacularly ugly [and] smelly" by the Guardian in 2019.

 This summer, three writers who are committed to a necessary and insightful investigation of the many strands of food’s history and social impact will release their first books, food memoirs in both a traditional and experimental sense.
 Angela Hui, Rebecca May Johnson and Thea Lenarduzzi are all established culture writers and editors, and each now emerges into the literary sphere with their personal reflections on their lives lived in tandem with food.
 Their work also suggests a new arena for women writers to reclaim narratives around food, to invest in the subject in a way that both acknowledges and moves beyond an established domestic history of women and food.
 In a world where calorie counts are now a menu regular and harmful beauty standards continue to disproportionately impact women, these texts are proudly, jubilantly food-focused.
 "I love to see women take the last of the salad, the last of the fried potatoes, the last sausage, the last lick of sauce from the plate," writes Johnson in her book Small Fires.
 "Take every scrap."